 Introduction and Benefits

-Vegetable Breeding Consortium
+A Vegetable Breeding Consortium

-Your Research Partner for Success
+Is Your Research Partner for Improved Sales, Profits and Impact

-The World Vegetable Center (WorldVeg), a non-profit agricultural research and development institute, aims to alleviate poverty and malnutrition in the developing world through increased production and consumption of nutritious, health-promoting vegetables.
-WorldVeg carries out its mission by forming research partnerships with government, non-governmental, and private sector organizations in developing and developed countries to conserve and utilize vegetable biodiversity, improve vegetable varieties, and increase vegetable production, marketing, and consumption.
+The World Vegetable Center (WorldVeg), is a non-profit agricultural research and development institute, and the only one in the world with an exclusive mandate on vegetables.
+Its mission is to deliver science and innovation for enhanced vegetable production and consumption in a rapidly changing world.
+WorldVeg research provides small-scale farmers with knowledge, skills, technologies and opportunities to boost their yields and increase their incomes.
+Our activities strengthen the entire vegetable value chain, to unleash the economic, nutritional and resilience power of vegetables, from breeding and vegetable seed systems to market access and awareness of the need for a healthy diet.
+WorldVeg carries out its mission by forming research partnerships with government, non-governmental and private sector organizations in developing and developed countries to conserve and utilize vegetable biodiversity, improve vegetable varieties, and increase vegetable production, marketing, and consumption.

-WHY create a consortium?
+WHY have a consortium?

-BENEFITS for Consortium Companies
+BENEFITS for Consortium Members

 PROFESSIONAL INTERACTION AT THE ANNUAL WORKSHOP